eugenia1984/english/free_code_camp_english/README.md

 ```
 Jake: Hey, you're Sarah, right?
 I'm Jake, from Security.
-I'm here to give you your access code.
+I'm here to give you your access card.

 Sarah: Thanks Jake, it is contactless?